 Young men, teenagers, were drafted into that war- most of them not wanting to go.
 Unlike WWII, where the entire country stood behind the government and the troops taking up responsibility to support and pitch in– like women working at jobs that men left in order to go to war.
 This was not the case during the Vietnam War and certainly, not today with an all volunteer military where approximately one percent of the population serves.
 Most Americans have “no skin in the game” and apathy grows.

 Personally, I am not pro-war, but if you’re going to send people off to fight a war, then you MUST take care of them when they return home.
-There should be no excuses, nor expense spared.
-The treatment for the invisible wounds from Post Traumatic Stress that many soldiers carry with them as they transition home from combat, and other related military service, should be factored into the total cost of war.
+No excuses, nor expense spared.
+The treatment for the invisible wounds from Post Traumatic Stress and Moral Injury that many soldiers carry with them as they transition home from combat, and other related military service, should be factored into the total cost of war.

-Nina M. Gilberti has been working in the film industry as a picture editor in Los Angeles for over twenty-five years- editing feature films, documentaries, and prime time television series.
+Nina M. Gilberti has been working in the film industry in Los Angeles as a picture editor for twenty-six years- editing feature films, documentaries, and prime time television series.
 She is a recipient of an Emmy Award for Outstanding Achievement in Single Camera Editing for an ABC documentary entitled, Positive: A Journey Into AIDS.
+Her television credits include: The Blacklist: Redemption, Criminal Minds, Joan of Arcadia, Judging Amy and The Lone Gunmen.